 Conducting a breakeven analysis is important to determine precisely when you can expect your business to cover all expenses and start generating a profit.
 This is a pivotal milestone in the early days of any startup business.

-As daunting an undertaking as it may seem if you've never done one, the reality is it boils down to simple math if you can accurately forecast the costs and sales your business will be working with for the coming periods.
-It's critical that you identify your costs, determine your projected sales figures and you'll then see how much revenue is necessary in order to pay your expenses.
+As daunting an undertaking as it may seem if you've never done one, the reality is it boils down to simple math.
+You can accurately forecast the costs and sales your business will be working with for the coming periods by looking at your current earnings.
+It's critical that you identify your costs and determine your projected sales figures.
+You'll then see how much revenue is necessary in order to pay your expenses.

 A company has achieved breakeven when its total sales or revenues equal its total expenses.
 You are without profit at the breakeven point, but you haven't incurred any losses either.
 This calculation is paramount for any business owner because the breakeven point is the lower limit of profit when determining margins.